cmuscioly/cmuscioly.github.io/tournament.md

 You can find the schedule and team number assignments <a href="https://docs.google.com/spreadsheets/d/17RPOM_qKcdx9-vVmPz2Zc_QLzgSoT2zwnKdJ_LeaZnw/edit?usp=sharing" target="_blank">here</a>.
 This document is not yet final, and will be updated in the days coming up to the competition.

+<a href="https://www.cmu.edu/assets/pdfs/campus-map-2018-8.5x11.pdf" target="_blank">Here is a campus map</a> that you can use to locate event rooms.

 # Forms
 <hr>
 - <a href="/assets/Coach Responsibility Form.pdf" target="_blank">Coach Responsibility Form</a>